 Dental Gels, Diets and Toys

 If your cat will not go for toothpaste and brushing, dental gels may be a better way to go.
-Try getting them used to the gel on your finger as with toothpaste, then slowly try applying it to their teeth over numerous sessions.
+Try getting them used to the gel on your finger as with toothpaste, then slowly try applying it to their teeth over a number of sessions.
 Some cats will also lick the gel from the side of a food bowl, or from a paw.
-Your Veterinary Team will also give advice on an appropriate diet for the age and dental history of your cat at a routine check.
-A number of cat toys now exist which encourage chewing and self-cleaning, and again your veterinary team can recommend safe toys.
+Your Veterinary Team will also give you advice on the most appropriate diet for the age and dental history of your cat at their routine veterinary check.
+A number of cat toys are now available which encourage chewing and self-cleaning.
+Again your veterinary team can recommend safe toys.

 Pet Dental Check-ups

 Dental check-ups on a regular basis are advised by all our Goddard Veterinary Practices for all animals to ensure they remain in the best possible condition to enjoy their daily lives.
-We recommend all cats and dogs have an annual examination by a Veterinary Surgeon and a six-month examination by a Veterinary Nurse and part of these examinations will be assessing the teeth and gums, and advising you on appropriate care.
-Dogs and cats are very stoic when it comes to dental pain, and this is the best opportunity to identify dental problems.
+We recommend all cats and dogs have an annual examination by a Veterinary Surgeon and a six-month examination by a Veterinary Nurse.
+Part of these examinations will be assessing the teeth and gums and advising you on appropriate care.
+Dogs and cats are very stoic when it comes to dental pain and this is the best opportunity to identify dental problems.

 Dental Scaling and Tooth Extraction

-Just as with us, despite preventative care, your dog or cat may require dental treatment under a general anaesthetic to treat gum disease, remove damaged teeth and address a range of dental diseases.
+Just as with us, despite preventative care, your dog or cat may need dental treatment, under a general anaesthetic, to treat gum disease, remove damaged teeth or address a range of other dental diseases.
 Gum disease and inflammation have been linked to heart and kidney disease and damaged teeth will be painful for your pets.
-Our teams have ongoing training in dental care and our practices are equipped with modern dental equipment and many have dental radiography available.
+Our teams have ongoing training in dental care and our practices are equipped with modern dental equipment, many of which have dental radiography (X-rays) available.

-Pet owners can often be concerned about the extraction of damaged teeth, but in most cases, the damaged teeth are not repairable and will be a cause of both significant pain and potential infection.
-If your team considers a tooth is repairable, such as a damaged canine tooth, then referral to a dental specialist can be considered for a root canal treatment.
+Pet owners can often be concerned about the extraction of damaged teeth, but in most cases, the damaged teeth are not repairable and will be a source of both significant pain and potential infection.
+If your team considers a tooth to be repairable, such as a damaged canine tooth, then referral to a dental specialist can be considered for a root canal treatment.